 Following the Universities UK concordat to support research integrity, this Code of Practice describes the ethical standards by which the Royal Geographical Society (with IBG) (henceforth RGS-IBG) abides in supporting geographical research through its various activities (conferences, research funding, and publication).
 These standards embody the principles of equity, integrity and confidentiality for all who are involved in these activities.
-The Code is also intended to act as guidance to assessors in discharging the responsibilities placed on them in assessing proposals, and sets out the proper conduct expected of them.
+For field-based research we also draw specific attention to our Fieldwork Principles.
+This Code is also intended to act as guidance to assessors in discharging the responsibilities placed on them in assessing proposals, and sets out the proper conduct expected of them.
 The Code is intended to be proportional to the likely risk that the individual application will carry.

 For further enquiries please contact firstname.lastname@example.org

 For each of its research awards, the RGS-IBG issues guidelines on the information to be supplied by applicants in support of bids for funds, details of the criteria against which the application will be assessed, and the process and timescale for assessment of the application.

 In accordance with the latest General Data Protection Regulation (GDPR), applicant information will be treated in the strictest confidence and will only be used in connection with an application.
 Applicant data will be shared with selected reviewers, but will not be shared with any other third parties.
 Information about successful applications, including names of participants and affiliated organisations, is published on our website, kept as part of the Society’s archive, and is used to promote the Society’s grants programme.
 Information about unsuccessful projects is entered into the Society’s archive.